 - 1. Click the name of the job or work flow in the project area or workspace, or double-click one from the object library. - 2.
-Click Tools > Variables.
+Click Tools Variables .

-The "Variables and Parameters" window appears.
+The Variables and Parameters window appears.

 - 3. From the Definitions tab, select Variables. - 4.
 Right-click and select Insert.
+Or, to insert a variable in a specific position in the list, select an existing variable, right-click, and select Insert Before or Insert After.